BlogRenting in Colombia

 Showing original language

-Last week I reviewed more than fifty rental listings in Bogotá.
-Half didn't have the socioeconomic stratum.
-A third didn't mention whether administration was included in the rent.
-Several didn't even say which exact neighborhood the apartment was in—just "north of Bogotá", as if that helped anyone.
-And then the owner wonders why nobody calls.
+Last week, I reviewed over fifty rental listings in Bogotá.
+Half of them didn't include the 'estrato' (socioeconomic level).
+A third didn't mention if the building maintenance fee (administración) was included in the rent.
+Several didn't even say which exact neighborhood the apartment was in—just "north of Bogotá," as if that helps anyone.
+And then the owner wonders why no one calls.

-It's not that the property is bad.
-It's that the listing scares off interested parties before they even get to ask.
-Publishing a property well—whether to sell or rent—doesn't require being a real estate expert.
+It’s not that the property is bad.
+It’s that the listing scares off interested parties before they even get to ask.
+Listing a property well—whether for sale or rent—doesn't require being a real estate expert.
 It requires complete and accurate information from day one.
-If you want to see real options right now, you can see farms and lots available in Colombia Move — publishing is completely free.
+If you want to see real options right now, you can see farms and lots available on Colombia Move — posting is completely free.

-This checklist covers everything you need to have ready before publishing, organized by category.
-Use it as a guide before uploading the listing, and your ad will stand out above 80% of what's on the market.
+This checklist covers everything you need to have ready before posting, organized by category.
+Use it as a guide before uploading your listing, and your ad will stand out above 80% of what’s on the market.

 Why a complete listing gets better results

-When a buyer or renter sees a listing with incomplete information, they do one of two things: move on to the next one, or call you to ask basic questions that should have been in the ad.
-Either way, you lose time.
+When a buyer or tenant sees a listing with incomplete information, they do one of two things: move on to the next one, or call you to ask basic questions that should have been in the ad.
+In both cases, you’re wasting time.
 The most serious buyers—the ones who are going to sign a contract—don't want to guess.
-They want to know the price, the stratum, if there's parking, how much administration costs, and when it's available.
-If that information doesn't appear, the listing generates distrust, not interest.
+They want to know the price, the 'estrato', if there is parking, how much the maintenance fee is, and when it’s available.
+If that data is missing, the listing generates distrust, not interest.

-From Casa Clara, the real estate transparency layer of Colombia Move, we've reviewed thousands of listings.
-The pattern is clear: those with complete data—price + administration + stratum + exact neighborhood + real photos—receive up to three times more contacts.
-It's not magic.
-It's information.
+From Casa Clara, the real estate transparency layer of Colombia Move, we have reviewed thousands of listings.
+The pattern is clear: those with complete data—price + maintenance fee + 'estrato' + exact neighborhood + real photos—receive up to three times more inquiries.
+It’s not magic.
+It’s information.

 Buyers who find everything they need in the listing don't just call more—they also arrive more committed.
-Fewer visits from curious people, more appointments with people ready to negotiate.
+Fewer visits from curious onlookers, more appointments with people ready to negotiate.

-You don't have to publish these documents in the listing.
+You don't have to post these documents in the ad.
 But having them ready speeds everything up when a serious interested party arrives, and prevents the deal from falling through due to pending paperwork at the last minute.

 For sale